 If you have ever seen a patient with a denture, you know that a lot of dentures LOOK LIKE dentures – they don’t look like real teeth.
 Is that really something you want?
 Do you want everyone to know you have dentures?
 Or do you want people to simply think that you have a great smile and never even know that your teeth aren’t real?

-As with so many products, most of it comes down to the quality of the materials used.
-The rest of it comes down to the time that we spend talking to you about your expectations, then making sure that we meet them at every step along the way.
+Most of it comes down to the quality of the materials used.
+The rest of it comes down to the time that we spend talking to you about your expectations, then making sure that we meet them.

-- Premium teeth vs. cheap teeth: there is a HUGE difference in how high-end teeth look compared to bargain-basement denture teeth.
-Cheap ones have no shine, look “flat,” are pretty square, and are usually lined up almost too perfectly, which is not really natural.
+- Premium teeth vs. cheap teeth: there is a HUGE difference in how high-end teeth look compared to bargain-basement ones.
+Cheap ones have no shine, look “flat,” are square, and are usually lined up almost too perfectly, which is not really natural.

 - Premium acrylic bases with natural pigments vs. cheap acrylic: look at the “gums” of cheap dentures, and it’s pretty much impossible not to notice them, right?
 They’re super-bright pink, are pretty shiny, very polished-looking (ever see a person with polished shiny gums?
 Yeah, I didn’t think so. 🙂 ), and just look fake.
-But Smile Design dentures don’t look like that – they have natural-looking texture, have natural-looking pigmentation added, and don’t have that shine.
+But Smile Design dentures don’t look like that – they have natural-looking texture, pigmentation, and don’t have that shine.

-- Customized tooth arrangements: on most cheap dentures, the teeth are lined up totally even and level, which is not the way real teeth look.
-On Smile Design dentures, you get to pick exactly how you want your teeth to look, including any little “imperfections,” which actually make a denture look more natural – rotate 1-2 teeth slightly – leave a little gap between some teeth – have the teeth slightly uneven.
+- Customized tooth arrangements: on cheap dentures, the teeth are lined up totally even, which is not how real teeth look.
+For Smile Design dentures, you get to pick exactly how you want your teeth to look, including any little “imperfections,” which actually make a denture look more natural – rotate 1-2 teeth slightly – leave a little gap between some teeth – have the teeth slightly uneven.
 It’s one of those weird little things – by making the denture less perfect, we actually make the denture look far more natural-looking.

 Smile Design Dentures Custom-Made for You